Service brief · Chapter I · Annual Compliance

 The scope

-Notice and agenda for the four annual board meetings (two for OPCs and small companies).
-Minutes drafted, circulated, and entered in the minutes book.
+Notice and agenda for the four yearly board meetings (two for OPCs and small companies).
+Minutes drafted and entered in the minute book.
 AGM notice, agenda, and minutes.

 • Auditor coordination

-• Event-based filings, included up to a cap
+• Event filings, up to a sensible cap

-Routine event filings included in the retainer up to four events a year — director additions/removals (DIR-12), share allotments (PAS-3), charge creation/satisfaction (CHG-1, CHG-4), name changes that flow through to filings.
-Beyond four events, each is quoted separately.
+Routine event filings included up to four a year — director additions or removals, share allotments, charge creation or satisfaction, name changes.
+Beyond four, each is quoted separately.

-A live calendar in your dashboard with every upcoming filing, meeting, and KYC deadline — with proactive reminders 30, 14, and 3 days before each due date.
+Every upcoming filing, meeting, and KYC deadline visible in your dashboard.
+Reminders fire 30, 14, and 3 days before each due date.

 For an LLP

-Supplementary LLP Agreement filings on changes to capital, profit-share, or partner roles.
-Form 4 on partner additions or removals.
-Up to two events a year included; beyond, quoted separately.
+A short form (Form 3) for any change to the LLP Agreement — capital, profit-share, or partner roles.
+Another short form (Form 4) for adding or removing partners.
+Up to two events a year included; more are quoted separately.

-The compliance year for a March-ending financial year — the most common case — runs in three rhythms: a quiet first half, a tax-and-audit summer, and a filing-heavy autumn.
+For the usual March-ending financial year, the work runs in three rhythms: a quiet first half, an audit-and-tax middle, and a filing-heavy autumn.

 • April – May